bingeli1212/nitrile-preview/doc/DOC-diagram.md

 such that when a new action command is encountered it automatically load the last known 'lastpt' of the previous command line.

-At any time, the 'lastpt' can be saved to a path by the "save:" directive.
+At any time, the 'lastpt' can be saved to a path by the "lastpt:" directive.

-+ save:a
++ lastpt:a

   This is to save the current 'lastpt' to a new path named 'a'.
   This new path will only have a single path point in it.